Becky Belcore, Co-Director

 Becky Belcore, Co-Director, firstname.lastname@example.org

 Becky Belcore has joined NAKASEC’s staff as Co-Director with Dae Joong Yoon as of January 2017.
-Becky recently was the Program Manager of the AAPI Civic Engagement Fund, a national initiative which supports the year round civic engagement efforts of Asian American organizations, and an independent consultant for community-based organizations and foundations in the greater Chicago area.
-She previously worked as Lead Program Officer for Woods Fund Chicago where she coordinated grantmaking and special projects.
-She also spent 15 years mainly as a community and labor organizer, and worked as the Executive Director of the Korean American Resource & Cultural Center (KRCC), NAKASEC’s Chicago affiliate, and the Midwest Regional Coordinator for the Service Employees International Union.
-Becky also is a co-founder and member of the Adoptee Rights Campaign, which advocates for the Adoptee Citizenship Act and other adoptee related issues.
+Becky recently was the Program Manager of the AAPI Civic Engagement Fund, a national initiative that supports the year round civic engagement efforts of Asian American organizations, and an independent consultant for community-based organizations and foundations in the greater Chicago area.
+Becky holds a B.A. from Smith College and an A.D. in Nursing from Truman College.
+She previously worked as Lead Program Officer for the Woods Fund Chicago where she coordinated grantmaking and special projects.
+Becky also spent 15 years as a community and labor organizer.
+She has served as the Executive Director of the Korean American Resource & Cultural Center (KRCC), the Midwest Regional Coordinator for the Service Employees International Union (SEIU), and is a co-founder and member of the Adoptee Rights Campaign.
+Becky enjoys spending time with her daughter and identifies as a Korean adoptee.

 Dae Joong (DJ) Yoon, Co-Director, email@example.com